johanvanhelden/dockerhero/readme.md

 mySQL port: 3306
 ```

-You can visit phpMyAdmin by going to `https://phpmyadmin.localtest.me`
+You can visit phpMyAdmin GUI by going to `http://localhost:8026/`

 If you want to import databases from the file system, place them in `./databases/upload`.

-Any exported databases to the file system can be found in `./databases/save`

 #### Using MySQL with Laravel